pedrodeoliamarante/PathFinder/README.md

 1. Clone this repository to your local machine
 2. Install dependencies using `npm install`
-3. Run the Spark server using the gradle task `hw-campuspaths-server:runSpark`
+3. Run the Spark server
 4. Start the React server using `npm start`

 ## Demo